Noah Reid

-Noah Nicholas Reid (born May 29, 1987) is a Canadian actor and musician, best known for his work on the television series Franklin and Schitt's Creek.
+Noah Nicholas Reid (born May 29, 1987) is a Canadian-American actor and musician, best known for his work on the television series Franklin and Schitt's Creek.
 In 2016, he received a Canadian Screen Award nomination for Best Original Song for his work in the feature film People Hold On.
 In 2019, he received a Canadian Screen Award for Best Supporting Actor in a Comedy for his work on Schitt's Creek.

 Early life

 Reid was born and raised in Toronto, Ontario.
 The son of visual artists, he became involved in theatre around age six and regularly attended productions with his family throughout his childhood.
 He attended Etobicoke School of the Arts and is a 2008 graduate of the National Theatre School of Canada.

 Career

-Starting as a child actor, Reid did extensive voice work for Canadian and American children's television and was the original voice of the title character in Franklin from 1997 to 2004.
+Starting as a child actor, Reid did extensive voice work for Canadian and American children's television and was the original voice of the title character in Franklin from 1997 to 2002.
 While at Etobicoke School of the Arts, he co-starred in Strange Days at Blake Holsey High (2002–2006).

 In 2005, Reid played Darrell Fox in the made-for-television movie Terry, dramatizing Terry Fox's historic run for cancer research.
 In 2007, he appeared in the Naturally, Sadie episode "As the Whirly Turns".
 In 2009, he guest-starred in the Degrassi: The Next Generation episode "Danger Zone".

 Reid's first leading role in a feature film was Farley Gordon in Score: A Hockey Musical, which premiered at the 2010 Toronto International Film Festival.
 He then played several guest roles on television, including in the police drama Rookie Blue (2012, the project on which he met future wife Clare Stone) and the drama series Cracked (2013).
 In 2013, he also starred in the CW web series Backpackers.
 In 2015, Reid appeared briefly in the first episode of Annie Murphy's CBC television series The Plateaus.
 That year, he played the lead role in the ABC Family comedy series Kevin From Work, which was canceled after one season.

 In 2016, Reid was nominated for a Canadian Screen Award for Best Original Song for his work in the feature film People Hold On (2015), in which he also starred.
 He also released a self-produced full-length original album, Songs From a Broken Chair.